iBrokeTheCode/django-rest-framework/notes/lesson-13.md

 class ProductDetailAPIView(generics.RetrieveUpdateDestroyAPIView):
     queryset = Product.objects.all()
     serializer_class = ProductSerializer
-    lookup_field = 'id' # Assuming your URL uses 'id' to identify the product
 ```

 **Step 2: Ensure your `urls.py` includes a dynamic path parameter for identifying the object.**